 Using Logical Operators in WHERE clause

-In this lesson we cover more complex filters than those you learned in Using The WHERE Clause With Comparison Operators by using logical operators like AND
+In this lesson we cover more complex filters than those you learned in Using The WHERE Clause With Comparison Operators by using logical operators like AND, OR and NOT.

 Logical Operators